arnav-54/arnav-54/README.md

 ## 🚀 Featured Projects
 - 🔹 [**Linkup.AI**](https://link-upfork-one.vercel.app/) – A web app for students to discover, RSVP, and track campus events.
 Clubs can manage events and volunteer registrations.
-- 🔹 [**TV Show Tracker**](https://github.com/your-github-username/your-repo-link) – A functional web app to track and explore a large collection of TV shows with detailed information.
+- 🔹 [**SkyWays**](https://arnavflight.vercel.app/) – A functional web app to track and explore a large collection of TV shows with detailed information.
-- 🔹 [**My Portfolio**]((https://github.com/arnav-54/arnavPortfolio)) – A personal website to showcase my skills, projects, and journey in tech.
+- 🔹 [**My Portfolio**](https://67e4538981dea50559929c3a--comfy-palmier-07382d.netlify.app/) – A personal website to showcase my skills, projects, and journey in tech.

 ---

 ## 🏆 Certifications & Activities
 - 📜 Certified in **"Generative AI for Everyone"** from DeepLearning.AI.
 - 📜 Certified in **"AI For Everyone"** from Coursera.
-- 🏏 Actively participate in **cricket and kabaddi** to build teamwork and decision-making skills.
+- 💼 Completed Software Developer Intern role at TopSqill, contributing to feature development, bug fixes, and improving system usability.
 - 🎮 Enjoy **gaming**, which enhances my problem-solving abilities and cognitive agility.

 ---